mckn-larp/history/2-Garou/README.md

 The Garou of Eastern Tennessee are **warriors of spirit and fang**, bound to a land that bleeds both beauty and corruption.
 For generations, they have fought to defend **Gaia’s sacred sites**—the caerns—from the insidious reach of the **Wyrm**.
-Now, they face a war on two fronts: battling ancient corruption leaking from the festering wound of **Oak Ridge**, and struggling with the uneasy truce they've forged with an unlikely ally—the **Sabbat vampires**.
+Now, they face a war on two fronts: battling ancient corruption leaking from the festering wound of **Oak Ridge**, and struggling with the uneasy truce they've forged with an unlikely connection — the **Sabbat vampires**.

 This "agreement", born of desperate necessity, has driven a wedge into Garou society.
 Younger Garou question whether survival is worth the cost of compromise.